SignalK/specification/gitbook-docs/data_model_metadata.md

 few different options for the consumer to use to display the name of the measurement and explicitly calls out the unit of measure.
 It also specifies a recommended display format via `gaugeType`.

-The `timeout` property tells the consumer how often it should expect to wait before a new value arrives – or if the consumer is polling for data, how long it should wait before requesting a new value.
+The `timeout` property tells the consumer how long it should consider the value valid.
 This value is specified in seconds, so for a high speed GPS sensor it may 0.1 or even 0.05.
 The `alertMethod`, `warnMethod`, `alarmMethod` and `emergencyMethod` properties tell the consumer how it should respond to an abnormal data condition.
 Presently the values for these properties are `sound` and `visual` and the method is specified as an array containing one or both of